 You need to create a brief and compelling author bio for use on your website, book jacket, and press releases.
 But do you know how to write an author bio?
 We take a look at the key elements of an interesting bio (and which details should be omitted).

 Your book is riveting, but your author bio is a snooze.

-If you’re afraid the above sentence may describe you, well, don’t be too hard on yourself; plenty of brilliant authors freeze up when it comes to writing about themselves in sound bites.
+If you’re afraid the above sentence describes you, well, don’t be too hard on yourself; plenty of brilliant authors freeze up when it comes to writing about themselves in sound bites.
 They’re more comfortable creating lush fictions, not highlighting their own career achievements and personal anecdotes in (as Morpheus from The Matrix says) “the desert of the real.”